betaflight/betaflight/docs/LedStrip.md

 |Baro        | Up     | BLUE 			|
 |Baro        | Down   | ORANGE 		|

+#### Armed state

+This mode toggles LEDs between green and blue when disarmed and armed, respectively.

+Note: Armed State cannot be used with Flight Mode.

 ### Mode Colors Assignement

 Mode Colors can be configured using the cli `mode_color` command.